 What Is a Data Lake?
-The Key Things to Know
+Some Key Things to Know

 As datasets grow increasingly bigger, how can companies hope to analyze all that information?